zooshgroup/bitbucket-tools/packages/bitbucket-v8-coverage-report/README.md

 ### uploadReport Function

-The uploadReport function provided by Zoosh bitbucket-v8-coverage-report enables you to upload coverage reports to Bitbucket pipelines.
+The uploadReport function enables you to upload coverage reports to Bitbucket pipelines.

-To utilize the functionality provided by this package, simply run it using npx.
+To utilize the functionality simply run it using npx.
 Below is an example of how to execute the command-line utility `@zooshdigital/bitbucket-v8-coverage-report` with **npx** directly from your terminal:

 #### Using npx